akevalion/Football/video/script.md

 # INTRODUCTION Slide 1

 Data analysis involves inspecting and modeling the data to discover useful information and to see patterns that are hidden at first sight.
-The visualization shows the information presenting it in a visual context making it more natural for humans.
+A visualization shows the information presenting it in a visual context making it more natural for humans.
 With visualizations and inspection techniques, we will see how Roassal empower the end-user

 # DATABASE Slide 2

-_At the same time as the text, we will show some of the content of the database and the database diagram_

 For this example we use a database from data dot world.
 They did a great job compiling the data of the most important European football leagues between the years 2008 and 2016.